abhinav1107/personal-blog-source/content/about.md

 showLikes: false
 ---

 Hello there.
-My name is Abhinav (Devanagari: अभिनव / Kannada: ಅಭಿನವ).
+My name is Abhinav (Devanagari: अभिनव / Kannada: ಅಭಿನವ್).
 I'm a DevOps engineer based in Bengaluru (India).
 I'm highly skilled in DevOps practices, containerization and writing production automation.
 I have a passion for innovation and strong attention to detail.
 I enjoy coming up with elegant solutions to challenging problems.

 When I'm not working, I enjoy adventure and outdoors.
 I am also a passionate photographer who love cruising around on my bike and exploring new hiking trails.
 I'm always looking for opportunities to combine my interests and capture beautiful moments through my camera.
 ![Me](/images/cover.jpg "Me, At Mullayanagiri Peak")